coresolutiondoteu/proxmox-storage-expansion/README.md

 11) lvextend -L +300G /dev/pve/data
 12) Check the sizes with the lvs, vgs, pvs
 13) If all is good for now, you can put the drive back to the server and woila!

-Bonus question :-) there is a picture in this repo and the picture is not fake, but there is something that shall not be correct...
-If someone can explain that to me, please!